ChrisChukwunyereNwaiwu/Multiclassification-of-tweets/README.md

 ## Features
--`Data preprocessing`: Cleaning, tokenization, and vectorization of tweets.
+`Data preprocessing`: Cleaning, tokenization, and vectorization of tweets.

--`Feature extraction`: TF-IDF and other vectorization techniques.
+`Feature extraction`: TF-IDF and other vectorization techniques.

--`Model training`: Logistic Regression, Random Forest, and Support Vector Machines (SVM).
+`Model training`: Logistic Regression, Random Forest, and Support Vector Machines (SVM).

--`Performance evaluation`: Confusion Matrix, Accuracy, Precision, Recall, and F1 Score.
+`Performance evaluation`: Confusion Matrix, Accuracy, Precision, Recall, and F1 Score.

 ## Dataset
 The dataset used consists of tweets, each labeled with specific categories.
 These labels are used to train and test the classification models.